The classical limit of quantum mechanics through coarse-grained measurements: Introduction

 \section{Introduction}

 Our everyday experience provides clear evidence for the validity of the classical physical description at both the kinematic and dynamic levels.
 Does this description emerge from a more fundamental theory?
 And, if so, how?
 These questions are still not fully resolved in physics, despite considerable efforts and a vast literature on the classical limit \cite{ehrenfest1927,Peres1995,landsman2005, layton_oppenheim2024}.
 It is sometimes believed that the problem can be solved by formal derivations in which the limit of Planck’s constant is taken to be zero, i.e. $\hbar \rightarrow 0$.
 But this cannot be an answer, because $\hbar$ is a dimensional physical constant different from zero, and yet classical physics is an accurate description in the realm of everyday life.
+Any operationally meaningful approach to the classical limit must therefore keep $\hbar$ fixed.